-There is more to a bond fund than meets the eye.
-Building a diversified mutual fund portfolio will often require the addition of some type of bond fund.
+There is much more to bond mutual funds than meets the eye.
+Building a diversified mutual fund portfolio will often require the addition of some type of bond mutual fund.
 To what degree depends on your risk tolerance, investment objective, and time horizon (how long you intend to be invested).
-Bonds are typically viewed as a more stable investment when compared to stocks but that isn't to say they are risk free.
+Bonds are typically viewed as a more stable investment when compared to stocks.
+However, that isn't to say they are risk free.

 As a rule of thumb, for every 1% change in interest rates, the value of a bond fund will change by the duration of that fund.
 Let's assume an intermediate term bond fund has a duration of 4.
 If interest rates rise by 1%, the value of that fund will decline by 4%.
 This is often a rude awakening for bond investors looking for lower risk or stable returns.

 This very important measure of a bond is the likelihood of default by the bond issuer.
-Just like not all mortgage applicants are the same credit risk, the same can be said of companies and governments, all of which borrow money.
+Think of this the same way that not all mortgage applicants are the same credit risk.
+The same can be said of companies and governments, all of which borrow money.
 Credit quality has been the domain of agencies like Standard & Poors, Moody's, and Fitch.
-These are the major ones and they all have faced much criticism regarding bonds they stamped with AAA ratings that were backed by sub prime mortgages during the housing boom.
+These are the major ones.
+They all faced much criticism regarding bonds they stamped with AAA ratings that were backed by sub prime mortgages during the housing boom.

 1. Higher credit quality equals less risk of default and lower potential return